10UWP/The-React-List/README.md

  -   Search for the nuclide package, and click on the package’s Settings button.
  -   Select the Install Recommended Packages on Startup checkbox.

-Installing Nuclide Server
+#### Installing Nuclide Server

+In addition to local development, Nuclide supports remote development.
+Using one of three authentication methods (Password, an SSH agent, or a private key), you can connect to a project on a remote machine.
+This project is then added to your Project Explorer’s File Tree as a remote project where development occurs just it would with a local project.

+The [client is set up via an Atom apm package](https://nuclide.io/docs/editor/setup/) on your local machine.
+The server is set up via a [Node npm package](https://www.npmjs.com/package/nuclide) on any machine where you have remote projects to which Nuclide will connect.

-If you want to use Nuclide for remote development, you’ll also need to set up the npm nuclide package.
-Instructions can be found in the Remote Development docs.
+Instructions can be found in the [Remote Development docs](https://nuclide.io/docs/features/remote/#nuclide-server__prerequisites).

-Other Installations
+#### Other Installations

 To benefit from all of Nuclide’s features, we recommend you also install the following: